camunda-community-hub/camunda-platform-8-github-action/README.md

 You can start Zeebe task workers in a GitHub Workflow, using handler code loaded from your repo.

+Dependencies in a `package.json` file in the `.github/workflows` folder are installed when workers are started.

 For example, to start workers based on a `workers.js` file in the root of your repo, and shut them down after 10 minutes:

 ```